 7 Reasons Why You Need a Raised Garden Bed (And How to Build One!)

-2. You can kiss drainage issues good-bye.
 Raised beds help the soil drain better.
 Loamy soil (or loose, crumbly soil) means better-drained soil.
+And because the soil in a raised bed is never stepped on, it's uncompacted so it generally drains better than flat beds.

-3. You'll plant earlier and grow longer.
-Because the garden bed is higher, it tends to get warmer more quickly in the spring.
-Plant your seeds earlier in the spring and you'll be able to enjoy your garden for a longer season.
+Because the garden bed is higher, the soil tends to get warmer more quickly in the spring.
+Plant your seeds earlier in the spring so you'll be able to enjoy your garden for a longer season.

-5. You'll never worry about stepping on your plants.
 Building a raised bed eliminates foot traffic in your garden.
 Access from both sides makes it so you never have to step foot in your garden to weed, plant, or water.
+They also give a small measure of protection against critters like moles and voles.

-6. They let you plant more.
 No space between rows equals more space you can fill with plants.
+Raised beds work well for small vegetable crops and flowers.

-7. Bad soil is conquered.
+Raised beds provide an optimal growing medium from scratch for those who have no soil or the soil is compacted, rocky, or degrated.
 Because you're building up a garden bed, you can also escape too-wet or too-dry soil by filling yours with rich loam.

 - 1x4-inch cedar board, 10 feet